 Chapter Two moves on to spirits including mash-creamy Chopkin Potato Vodka (11€), Canary Islands finest Macaronesian White Gin at 10€, and 12-year-old Yamazaki whisky (24€).
 Whilst beer is the focus of Chapter Three with Gran Canaria’s Viva in draught form priced at 3,5€ for 0.3l and 5€ for 0.5l and in bottle form including the malty 0.5l Happyness stout (5€).
 Elswhere, Chapter 4 contains a small selection of wines, Chapter 5 aperitifs, Chapter 6 digestifs, Chapter 7 non-alcoholic detox coctails, Chapter 8 water and soft drinks, and Chapter 9 teas and coffees.

 3. Atelier Cocktail Bar: what to eat

 Where DO Mercado by Atelier relies on food pairings with nearby stalls in the Mercado del Puerto, Atelier has its own kitchen.
 Although Palomba also insists that everything which decorates the various cocktails is edible.
-And so Mr GCL rediscovers just how chewy a liquorice root is.
+And so we rediscover just how chewy a liquorice root is.

 As does the colourful trio of alkaline herbs, cherry tomatoes and fried corn citrus vinaigree accompanying veal carpaccio.
 This Paleta de Vittore retails at 7,5€.
-It’s another dish which Mrs Gran Canaria Local needs to fork into her mush.
+It’s another dish which we need to fork into our mush.

-Disclaimer: In order to write this guide, Barbara, Raimondo, and Atelier kitchen staff prepared a selection of complimentary cocktails and snacks for Mr and Mrs GCL to sample.
+Disclaimer: In order to write this guide, Barbara, Raimondo, and Atelier kitchen staff prepared a selection of complimentary cocktails and snacks for us to sample.